Postie — Unifying content creation for small business owners to thrive in the digital landscape.

 CFIB Survey 2023.

-On average entrepreneurs carry 2-5+ roles everyday.
-Most small business owners juggle between wearing multiple hats on a 9+ hour work day and still do not find enough time to finish their tasks.
-In other words, you can imagine their day to day to include roles like:
+In the case of most small business owners wearing multiple hats on a 9+ hour work day, you can imagine their day to day to include roles like:

 • Sourcing and Manufacturing